Les Misérables (2012 film): Legacy

 Hardly wretched, he has perhaps never been so naked on screen as he was in Les Misérables, his Javert a man consumed with a sense of duty, his faulty larynx an indication of the deep emotional scars underneath the character's gruff exterior.
 It's not a great performance, but it's a brave, honest one.
 Russell Crowe has rarely done anything so bold since, mostly signing up for bloated franchises and forgettable B-movies.
 I don't love him in Les Mis, but I admire the attempt — in the film, you see him giving it his all.
 I wish he did so more often.

 In February 2025, The Washington Post ranked the film at number 14 on its list of "The 25 best movie musicals of the 21st century", with Naveen Kumar writing:

 Director Tom Hooper may have wet the litter box making 2019's Cats, but his work adapting that other 1980s megamusical expertly captures both its epic scale and intimate melodrama.
 Venturing far beyond what's possible onstage, his camera heightens the contrast between the massive churn of history and the destitute Parisians crushed underfoot.
 When battles break out, you can smell the gunpowder.
 And when the actors wail the indelible score, their tears practically flood the frame.

-In July 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 475.
+In July 2025, it was one of the films in contention for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century", finishing at number 475.

 Hooper's decision to have the actors sing live on set for the musical numbers also marked a turning point for the movie musical genre that led to other films using the same modern techniques or some variation of them for either the entire film or a specific portion.
-Examples of these include the entireties of Cats (2019; also directed by Hooper), Dear Evan Hansen (2021), Cyrano (2021), and portions of La La Land (2016) and West Side Story (2021).
+Examples of these include the entireties of Cats (2019; also directed by Hooper), Dear Evan Hansen (2021), Cyrano (2021), and the Wicked film series (2024-), as well as portions of Into the Woods (2014) and La La Land (2016).